Starting university as an LGBTQ+ student

-If you’re starting university, you may worry that this will carry on and if you’re in an accepting environment, you’re perhaps scared to leave this behind.
-What is (hopefully) reassuring, is that there are tonnes of people in exactly the same situation as you!
+If you’ve started university and worried that this may carry on, what is (hopefully) reassuring, is that there are tonnes of people in exactly the same situation as you!

 The obvious group to join is the LGBTQ+ one, and if this doesn’t exist, why not find the courage to start it?
 Having a support network will be really reassuring, and if group chats and social media isn’t your thing, don’t worry!
 You can join your LGBTQ+ society at any time during the year.